The-Learning-And-Vision-Atelier-LAVA/Stereo-Image-SR/README.md

 **Stereo image super-resolution (SR) challenge is held as a part of the [NTIRE workshop](https://data.vision.ee.ethz.ch/cvl/ntire22/) in conjunction with CVPR 2022.
 The goal of this challenge is to develop methods to accurately recover high-resolution (HR) stereo image pairs.** <br>

+## News and Updates:

+* **2021-01-21: [Training ](https://www.jianguoyun.com/p/DR03yFcQwOebChjC1KoE) and [validation](https://www.jianguoyun.com/p/DeGlXW0QwOebChjE1KoE) data has been released.
+Paticipants can use the released data to develop their algorithms (only 4xSR is considered in this challenge).
+We are still waiting for further notes from the NTIRE organizers.**

 ## Introduction
 Stereo image pairs can encode 3D scene cues into stereo correspondences between the left and right images.
 With the popularity of dual cameras in mobile phones, autonomous vehicles and robots, stereo vision has attracted increasingly attention in both academia and industry.
 In many applications like AR/VR and robot navigation, increasing the resolution of stereo images is highly demanded to achieve higher perceptual quality and help to parse the real world.